upennyayang/twitter-social-web-mining/README.md

 3. Web Application: Build a web application that can classify and summarize emotions on Twitter in real-time based on user-specified keyword.

 ## _Snapshots_
-This the the first page for users to enter keyword.
+1. This the the first page for users to enter keyword:
 ![first](snapshots/first.jpeg)

-This is the second page displaying crawled tweets as well as their predicted emotions.
+2. This is the second page displaying crawled tweets as well as their predicted emotions:
 ![second](snapshots/second.png)